kevcjones/ngx-simple-modal/README.md

 ## Worked on

 - Amgular 9 with new ng-packagr updates supplied by the Angular tooling team themselves :bowtie:
-- Angular v8 also compatible with Angular Elements (July 2019)
+- Angular v8 also compatible with Angular Elements (December 2019)
 - Angular v4-7

 ## Demo